 - Solution: Career Connection matches high school students with adults working in their area of interest.
 They learn first hand what the career entails and the educational and workforce path that their mentor followed.
 This match program has led to higher interest and determination in educational pursuits, internships, jobs, and important networking opportunities.

 Early Childhood Education

 - Problem: Nationwide forty percent of students show up not ready for kindergarten.
-There can be a 30 million word gap between children from low and high socio-economic homes.
+Researchers have revealed that there can be a 30 million word gap between children from low and high socio-economic homes.

-- Solution: Books, library cards, and a letter about the importance of reading is provided to all babies born in Winter Haven, PEP works with the Early Childhood Coalition to make available to parents the Quality Counts rating system for all childcare centers, PEP hosts Camp Ready at the PEP Education Center, PEP provides and distributes kindergarten ‘ready’ pamphlets.
+- Solution: Books, library cards, and a letter about the importance of reading is provided to all babies born in Winter Haven, PEP works with the Early Learning Coalition to make available to parents the Quality Counts rating system for all childcare centers, PEP hosts Camp Ready at the PEP Education Center, PEP provides and distributes Winter Haven Kindergarten Ready brochures.